 Violation of Probation

 In Maryland, probation sentences are one of the main ways that a defendant who pleads guilty or is convicted at trial can avoid a jail sentence.
 Probation can be a blessing for some, but a curse for others.
-The fact is that successfully completing probation is not easy an easy task, and probation violations in Maryland are all too common.
+The fact is that successfully completing probation is not easy an easy task, and probation violations are all too common.
 Probation officers have an exceptional amount of power over their probationers, and once you get on their bad side, they have the ability to make your life miserable.
 If you have never heard the saying "probation is a set up" then you probably have not spoken with many probationers.

 Each year in Maryland, thousands of defendants are placed on probation, and due to overcrowding of jails and prisons, judges and prosecuting lawyers have become increasingly receptive to these sentences.
 As the number of defendants being placed on probation increases so too does the number of VOPs.
-Violations can happen for a number of different reasons, and many times the defendant has done nothing wrong to be slapped with a one and end up in jail.
+Violations can happen for a number of different reasons, and many times the defendant has done nothing wrong to be slapped with one and end up in jail.
 An experienced Maryland violation of probation lawyer understands that probation officers around the state frequently rush to submit violations, and will work tirelessly to get your probation reinstated or terminated.